 - Insert a column (thereafter, we will call the new column X and the former one Y)

 - Give a title to this column (cell X1

 - For each value in column Y, assign a more general value in column X: for example, if we have a column named “fetal ultrasound result”, the value “left ventriculomegaly” could be recoded as “heart defect” if there are several possible heart defects).

-If the categories are not exclusive, it will be necessary to create one column per category and recode into as many binary variables (yes/no) as categories.
+If the categories are not exclusive, it will be necessary to create one column per category and recode into as many dummy variables (yes/no) as categories.
 For example: for a fetal ultrasound, there may be several abnormalities of different organs.
 I may have filled cell Y1 as follows: “cardiac and brain abnormalities.”
 I will therefore have to create at least 2 columns: a column “cardiac anomaly” and a column “brain anomaly”.